The Upper Elementary Program

-The Upper Elementary program at JBMA is designed for students 9-12 years old.
+The Upper Elementary program at Bruno Montessori is designed for students 9-12 years old.
 The Upper Elementary class is a multi-age community that works together collaboratively to achieve both individual and group goals.
 Community building is a core component of our program and students work together to support each other and bond through experiences that require problem solving, cooperative effort and community service in order to better understand their place in the world both locally and globally.
 Children learn to share ideas, listen to others and respect different perspectives.

 The Montessori curriculum offers each student introductory lessons that are sequenced in each of the content areas.
 From these initial lessons, students follow their natural curiosity as they acquire the skills necessary to research, inquire and show independence in their own learning.
 The Montessori philosophy supports an integrated approach where the content areas of math, geometry, language, science, history and geography are interwoven.
-The Upper Elementary classroom is filled with maps, charts, artifacts, fossils, scientific equipment, an aquarium and beautifully crafted Montessori learning materials.
+The Upper Elementary classroom is filled with maps, charts, artifacts, fossils, scientific equipment and beautifully crafted Montessori learning materials.

 Meet Our Upper Elementary Teachers!